-ADHD is most prevalent in children.
-It affects about 9 percent of children and adolescents between the ages of 3 and 17, which is equivalent to nearly 5 million children.
-The American Academy of Pediatrics states that in a classroom of 30, about 2-3 children may have ADHD.
-Boys appear to have the condition more than girls, and it affects black children and kids of multiple races at a higher rate.
+ADHD is the most prevalent neurobehavioral disorder of childhood.3 It affects over 9% of children and adolescents between the ages of 2 and 17, which is equivalent to over 6 million children.4 The American Academy of Pediatrics states that in a classroom of 30, about 2-3 children may have ADHD.5

 Children don’t always outgrow ADHD.
 Some people have it throughout their adulthood.
-In fact, about 33-50 percent of individuals diagnosed with ADHD in childhood continue to have the disorder throughout adulthood.
-In the US, 4.4 percent of adults have ADHD.
-Of all these individuals, 38 percent are women and 62 percent are men.
+In fact, about 35-65% of individuals diagnosed with ADHD in childhood continue to have the disorder throughout adulthood.6 In the US, 4.4% of adults have ADHD.
+Of all these individuals, 38% are women and 62% are men.7

 In some cases, people may misuse medications that are prescribed to treat ADHD.
-Of 21 different studies reviewed, nonprescription use of stimulants ranged from 5-9 percent in grade school and high school children.
-The range of college-aged individuals who abuse stimulants was 5-35 percent.
-One study conducted on a large university in the mid-Atlantic region found 26.7 percent of students who had an ADHD diagnosis used more of their medication than prescribed.
+Of 21 different studies reviewed, nonprescription use of stimulants ranged from 5-9% in grade school and high school children.
+The range of college-aged individuals who abuse stimulants was 5-35%.
+One study conducted on a large university in the mid-Atlantic region found 26.7% of students who had an ADHD diagnosis used more of their medication than prescribed.8

-Those with ADHD may also combine their prescribed medications with substances of abuse.
-This practice of polysubstance abuse increases the risks associated with each substance.
+Those with ADHD may also combine their prescribed medications with substances of misuse.9 This practice of polysubstance misuse increases the risks associated with each substance.10

-Individuals with ADHD may have more than one mental health issue, and this may increase the likelihood that they’ll abuse substances.
+Individuals with ADHD may have more than one mental health issue, and this may increase the likelihood that they’ll misuse substances.
 In fact, over two-thirds of people with ADHD have at least one other co-occurring disorder, as noted by Children and Adults with Attention-Deficit/Hyperactivity Disorder (CHADD).
-Approximately 40 percent of people who have ADHD have oppositional defiant disorder (ODD), and 38 percent have a coexisting mood disorder.
+Approximately 40% of people who have ADHD have oppositional defiant disorder (ODD), and 38% have a coexisting mood disorder.13

 Children with ADHD are more likely to be depressed than children without ADHD.
-About 14 percent of kids with ADHD have depression while only 1 percent of children who don’t have ADHD have depression.
-Up to 20 percent of people with ADHD exhibit symptoms of bipolar disorder.
-Fifty-three percent of adults who have ADHD also have anxiety while up to 30 percent of children with ADHD have anxiety.
-Between one-quarter to one-half of parents with children with ADHD report their child has a problem sleeping.
+About 14% of kids with ADHD have depression while only 1% of children who don’t have ADHD have depression.
+Up to 20% of people with ADHD exhibit symptoms of bipolar disorder.
+Fifty-three percent of adults who have ADHD also have anxiety while up to 30% of children with ADHD have anxiety.
+Between one-quarter to one-half of parents with children with ADHD report their child has a problem sleeping.13

 In order to successfully treat both issues, treatment for co-occurring disorders is needed.
 Neither addiction or ADHD is curable, so treatment will focus on managing both disorders.
 With comprehensive, evidence-based care, a person suffering from ADHD and a substance use disorder can achieve full recovery.

 While medications can be critical to managing symptoms, therapy is the foundation of treatment.
-During therapy, clients will learn ways to manage certain symptoms of ADHD.
-They’ll also address the underlying issues that led to the initial substance abuse, and they’ll learn how to manage triggers that tempt them to use again.
+During therapy, patients will learn ways to manage certain symptoms of ADHD.
+They’ll also address the underlying issues that led to the initial substance misuse, and they’ll learn how to manage triggers that tempt them to use again.

 In a co-occurring disorders treatment program, both the ADHD and the substance use disorder will be treated simultaneously so therapy will address both conditions.
 Most often, therapy takes place on both an individual and group basis, and complementary therapies may also be used to ensure a robust approach to recovery.